acorn-io/runtime/docs/docs/60-Architecture/02-security-considerations.md

 "infos"
 ```

 Optionally, they might need access to create secrets and possibly CertManager objects for TLS certs in the users Acorn namespace.
-This is if the app team running the Acorn App will be creating secrets to pass in data.
+This is if the app team running the Acorn app will be creating secrets to pass in data.

 Users can be given access to multiple Acorn namespaces and will then be able to switch between them from the CLI.

 ## Credentials

 Credentials refer to credentials used to pull from and/or push to OCI registries.
-In the future credentials in Acorn may be used for different types of services, but at the moment they are only used for OCI registries where Acorn Images are stored.
+In the future credentials in Acorn may be used for different types of services, but at the moment they are only used for OCI registries where Acorn images are stored.

 ### Storage